 What are neeps?
 A traditional Scottish vegetable

 What are neeps?
 Often asked by newbie guests at a Burns Supper.
-Usually they’re chappit. (the neeps, I mean, not the guests).
-Answer: the yellow mushy stuff.
+Usually they’re 'chappit', meaning mashed.
+(The neeps, I mean, not the guests).
+The neeps are the yellowy-orange vegetable found next to the tatties.
+Serve with pepper and nutmeg.
+Sheep like them too.

 What are Neeps?